jckuri/SFND_3D_Object_Tracking/README.md

 The function `computeTTCCamera` computes the time-to-collision in seconds for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
 The code is able to deal with outlier correspondences in a statistically robust way to avoid severe estimation errors.

+Basically, I iterate through all the combinations of keypoint matches.
+I compute the current distances between all the combinations of current keypoint matches.
+And I compute the previous distances between all the combinations of previous keypoint matches.
+I compute the distance ratios between the current distances and the previous distances.
+I eliminate the distance ratios in the maximum 20% and in the minimum 20%.
+I compute the median distance ratio by using only the selected distance ratios, to make this metric more robust.
+I compute the TTC by using the formula in the video lectures.

 ```
 double median(vector<double> xs) {